Bronchiolitis

-Bronchiolitis is inflammation of the small airways in the lungs.
-Acute bronchiolitis is due to a viral infection usually affecting children younger than two years of age.
-Symptoms may include fever, cough, runny nose, wheezing, and breathing problems.
-More severe cases may be associated with nasal flaring, grunting, or the skin between the ribs pulling in with breathing.
-If the child has not been able to feed properly, signs of dehydration may be present.
+Bronchiolitis is inflammation of the small airways also known as the bronchioles in the lungs.
+Acute bronchiolitis is caused by a viral infection, usually affecting children younger than two years of age.
+Symptoms may include fever, cough, runny nose or rhinorrhea, and wheezing.
+More severe cases may be associated with nasal flaring, grunting, or respiratory distress.
+If the child has not been able to feed properly due to the illness, signs of dehydration may be present.

-Chronic bronchiolitis is the general term used for small airways disease in adults, notably in chronic obstructive pulmonary disease.
+Chronic bronchiolitis is more common in adults and has various causes, one of which is bronchiolitis obliterans.
+Often when people refer to bronchiolitis, they are referring to acute bronchiolitis in children.

-Acute bronchiolitis is usually the result of infection by respiratory syncytial virus (72% of cases) or human rhinovirus (26% of cases).
+Acute bronchiolitis is usually the result of viral infection by respiratory syncytial virus (RSV) (59.2% of cases) or human rhinovirus (19.3% of cases).
 Diagnosis is generally based on symptoms.
-Tests such as a chest X-ray or viral testing are not routinely needed.
+Tests such as a chest X-ray or viral testing are not routinely needed, but may be used to rule out other diseases.

-There is no specific treatment.
-Symptomatic treatment at home is generally sufficient.
-Occasionally, hospital admission for oxygen, support with feeding, or intravenous fluids is required.
-Tentative evidence supports nebulized hypertonic saline.
-Evidence for antibiotics, antivirals, bronchodilators, or nebulized epinephrine is either unclear or not supportive.
+There is no specific medicine that is used to treat bronchiolitis.
+Symptomatic treatment at home is generally effective and most children do not require hospitalization.
+This can include antipyretics such as acetaminophen for fever and nasal suction for nasal congestion, both of which can be purchased over the counter.
+Occasionally, hospital admission for oxygen, particularly high flow nasal cannula, or intravenous fluids is needed in more severe cases of disease.

 About 10% to 30% of children under the age of two years are affected by bronchiolitis at some point in time.
-It commonly occurs in the winter in the Northern Hemisphere.
+It commonly occurs in the winter season in the Northern Hemisphere.
 It is the leading cause of hospitalizations in those less than one year of age in the United States.
-The risk of death among those who are admitted to hospital is about 1%.
+The risk of death among those who are admitted to hospital is extremely low at about 1%.
 Outbreaks of the condition were first described in the 1940s.

 Signs and symptoms

-Bronchiolitis typically presents in children under two years old and is characterized by a constellation of respiratory symptoms that consists of fever, rhinorrhea, cough, wheeze, tachypnea and increased work of breathing such as nasal flaring or grunting that develops over one to three days.
-Crackles or wheeze are typical findings on listening to the chest with a stethoscope.
-The child may also experience apnea, or brief pauses in breathing.
-After the acute illness, it is common for the airways to remain sensitive for several weeks, leading to recurrent cough and wheeze.
+Bronchiolitis typically presents in children under two years old and is characterized by symptoms of a respiratory illness.Signs of the disease include: